 Goose Hollow is close to Washington Park, the Oregon Zoo, and the Portland Japanese Garden.
 Its also steps away from Providence Park, home of the Portland Timbers – the city’s professional soccer team.
 The Artist Repertory is Portland’s longest-running theater company and plays great shows regularly.
 Coco Donuts and Little Red’s serves crafted sweets.
 And Ichiza’s Kitchen built a 100% plant-based menu.
 For dinner, visit the cozy Goose Hollow Inn and enjoy a Reuben sandwich and some beer.

 Goose Hollow has a number of historic homes as well as elegant condos built into repurposed mansions.
 The area offers both modern and historic housing options, with single-family homes, townhouses, and apartments.
-Here are the current houses for sale and homes for rent in the area.

 This redeveloped corner of the city is a little easier on the budget (compared with the newest and biggest construction project, South Waterfront) but it still has tons of great amenities.
 Shopping, eating, drinking – Lloyd District offers some of the best of Portland without the big price tag.